Frequently Asked Questions

 Why the name “Helios”?

-Helios Education Foundation was named after the Greek Mythological God name Helios.
-He was the God of the Sun.
-The name was recommended by one of our founding board members because the Foundation serves Arizona and Florida – two of our nation’s sunshine states.
+Helios Education Foundation was named after the Greek mythological God of the Sun, Helios.
+The name was recommended by one of our founding board members because Helios serves Arizona and Florida – two of our nation’s sunshine states.

 Why does the Foundation serve only Arizona and Florida?